- Latin America

 As we were finishing lunch PJ Bestelink came around and introduced himself to everyone.
 I’d been lucky enough to meet PJ a few years ago at Badminton Horse Trails (where In The Saddle has a stand) and so it was great to see him again.
 He gave us a full horse briefing, talked about the plan for the week and gave us a disclaimer to sign.
 Once we were all changed and ready, we headed towards the stables.

 We arrived to find the horses all tacked up and ready to go.
 There, ready to introduce us to our first mounts was Barney (PJ’s wife).
-Together PJ and Barney set up the first riding safari in the Okavango Delta and are still very involved in the day to day running of camp.
+Together PJ and Barney set up the first riding safari in the Okavango Delta.
+They are still very involved in the day to day running of camp.

 I’d heard lots about Barney’s passion for horses and how much care she puts into matching horse to rider so it was safe to say I was pretty excited as she introduced me to Denotsi.
 He was a beautiful bay with the softest mouth and wonderful paces.
-I absolutely fell in love with him that first afternoon ride and it was easy to understand why when Barney told me he’d been intermediate eventing before joining the team.
+I absolutely fell in love with him that first afternoon ride.
+It was easy to understand why when Barney told me he’d been intermediate eventing before joining the team.

-We rode for about 1.5 hours and in the short time we were out, we managed to see several elephant and a large herd of giraffe.
+We rode for about 1.5 hours.
+In the short time we were out, we managed to see several elephant and a large herd of giraffe.

 As we walked back to the stables the sun was just beginning to set.
 We all grabbed a cold beer or gin & tonic from the bar and sat on the decking for the best view you could ask for.

 The next mornings wake up call was at 05:00 with a flask of hot water and milk.
-Inside each of the rooms are tea and coffee making facilities so that you can make your own as you are getting ready for breakfast.
+Inside each of the rooms are tea and coffee making facilities.
+You can make your own drinks as you are getting ready for breakfast.
 Following a quick bowl of melon I grabbed my hat and was ready and waiting for Barney at 06:00.
 This morning I was to ride the incredibly handsome, liver chestnut Egyptian Arab that was Malachite.

 This mornings ride started steady with Chief guiding at the front and Boy as our backup.
 It wasn’t long before we found a playful group of giraffe and Chief led us up alongside them for a canter – what a wonderful experience!
 Later in the morning we also got to canter with a herd of zebra and wildebeest which was even more exciting because it felt as though we were part of the herd.